slaclab/surf/ethernet/RoCEv2/README.md

-@FilMarini: Please write up some text about how these modules were auto-generated from BlueRdma

 # Hardware Implementation of RoCEv2 Engine
 This folder contains files generated from Bluespec SystemVerilog (BSV) source code located in different repositories: [blue-rdma](https://github.com/datenlord/blue-rdma), [blue-crc](https://github.com/datenlord/blue-crc)